altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 #### Note
 All times are measured using System.nanoTime, meaning that they describe wall time, not CPU time or system time.

-Ray Roestenburg has written a great article on using the TestKit: http://roestenburg.agilesquad.com/2011/02/unit-testing-akka-actors-with-testkit_12.html
+Ray Roestenburg has written a great [article on using the TestKit](http://roestenburg.agilesquad.com/2011/02/unit-testing-akka-actors-with-testkit_12.html).
 - His full example is also available here.

 ### Accounting for Slow Test Systems

-The tight timeouts you use during testing on your lightning-fast notebook will invariably lead to spurious test failures on the heavily loaded Jenkins server (or similar).
+The tight timeouts you use during testing on your lightning-fast notebook
+- will invariably lead to spurious test failures on the heavily loaded Jenkins server (or similar).
-- To account for this situation, all maximum durations are internally scaled by a factor taken from the Configuration, akka.test.timefactor, which defaults to 1.
+- To account for this situation,
+- all maximum durations are internally scaled by a factor taken from the Configuration,
+- akka.test.timefactor, which defaults to 1.

-You can scale other durations with the same factor by using the implicit conversion in akka.testkit package object to add dilated function to Duration.
+You can scale other durations with the same factor
+- by using the implicit conversion in akka.testkit package object to add dilated function to Duration.

 ```scala
 import scala.concurrent.duration._